moiiiiit/angular-portfolio/README.md

 1. Clone this repository or Download and extract the zipped repo.
 2. Install NodeJS - https://nodejs.org/en/download/
-3. Run 'npm install -g npm' in the terminal at the directory of the download.
+3. Run 'npm install'in the terminal at the directory of the download.
-4. Run 'npm install' in the terminal at the directory of the download.
+4. Run 'npm install --only=dev'in the terminal at the directory of the download.
 5. The project is ready to be run or customized.
 6. Try my (default) portfolio out by simply running 'ng serve --open' in the terminal.